finos/tracdap/doc/deployment/sandbox.rst

 Start the services
 ------------------

-Once the configuration is done and the metadata database is prepared, all that remains is to start the services:
+Once the configuration is done and the setup tools have be run, all that remains is to start the services:

 .. tab-set::